OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 ### What you will learn

-You'll start with an existing REST application that runs on Open Liberty and use https://microshed.org/microshed-testing/[MicroShed Testing] to write tests for the application that exercise the application inside of a Docker container.
+You'll start with an existing REST application that runs on Open Liberty and use [MicroShed Testing](https://microshed.org/microshed-testing/) to write tests for the application that exercise the application inside of a Docker container.

 Sometimes tests might pass in development and testing (dev/test) environments, but fail in production because the application is running differently in production than it is in dev/test.
 Fortunately, you can minimize these parity issues between development and production by testing your application in the same Docker container that you'll use in production.

 ### Introduction